suhaibasaeed/suhaibasaeed/README.md

 ## **About Me**

-- 🔭 Currently working as an AWS NetOps Engineer @ Samsara & Part-time firefighter 🚒
+- 🔭 Currently working as an AWS NetOps Engineer @ Samsara & also a part-time firefighter 🚒
 - 🌱 At the moment I'm trying to master Golang
 - ⚡ In my free time I try to give back to the community by contributing to open-source projects, helping people via Slack communities & writing blog posts